YirenZzz/EventTicketing/README.md

 ### API integration with external services

 We integrated several external-service APIs to enhance functionality and user experience.
 For instance, the Google Maps Embed API is used on the Organizer Event Detail Page to provide a live map preview of the event location.
 When an organizer sets a location, it is encoded into a query string and passed to an embedded <iframe> powered by Google Maps, enabling people to visualize where the event takes place and improving usability.
 This implementation reflects the UI enrichment principles, where dynamic, data-driven components were emphasized.
-Beyond Maps, Resend is used to dispatch HTML-based confirmation emails with embedded QR codes (a feature rooted in Week 8: API Integration II), and AWS S3 handles image uploads using the same API model as DigitalOcean Spaces introduced in Week 12.
-Finally, a Stripe skeleton is scaffolded for future payment integration.
-Each service is integrated with robust error handling and secured access, reflecting best practices from the course.
+Beyond Maps, Resend is used to dispatch HTML-based confirmation emails with embedded QR codes, and AWS S3 handles image uploads using the same API model as DigitalOcean Spaces introduced in class.
+Each service is integrated with error handling and secured access, showing best practices from the course.

 ### Event Creation with Schema-Driven Forms